ChucKN0risK/New_Computer_Config/README.md

 4) Disable notifications when song changes

 #### Docker config
-Add the `specify-api`, `specify-font-converter` and `specify-image-service` in the File Sharing settings.
+Add the `specify-api`, `specify-font-converter` and `specify-image-service` project directories in the File Sharing settings.